arogozhnikov/python3_with_pleasure/README.md

 As mentioned before, annotations do not influence code execution, but rather provide some meta-information, and you can use it as you wish.

-For instance, measure units is a common pain in scientific areas,`astropy` [provides a simple decorator](http://docs.astropy.org/en/stable/units/quantity.html#functions-that-accept-quantities) to control units of input quantities and convert output to required units
+For instance, measure units is a common pain in scientific areas, `astropy` package [provides a simple decorator](http://docs.astropy.org/en/stable/units/quantity.html#functions-that-accept-quantities) to control units of input quantities and convert output to required units
 ```python
 # Python 3
 from astropy import units as u